mathisfun2048/building-blocks/journal.md

 Update: 4:17PM -> there were problems so I re-did the graph!
 Here is the visiualization! (dont cheat)

+Update: 4:30 it looked ugly so i redrew it:

 <img width="1969" height="1730" alt="image" src="https://github.com/user-attachments/assets/7edacc97-502f-4213-b010-9052e4e43a16" />

+## 4:30PM -> <present>

+lets implement it!
+I doubt it should be too bad because its just the same asset but multiplied a bunch of times